Azure/AvereSDK/docs/azure_reference.md

 ## Choosing a vfxt.py Command Console

-The system that you use to issue vfxt.py commands must be a Linux-style system that meets the installation prerequisites described in vfxt.py Software Requirements at the beginning of this document.
+The system that you use to issue vfxt.py commands must be a Linux-style system that meets the installation prerequisites described in [vfxt.py Software Requirements](installation.md#vfxtpy-software-requirements) in the installation and setup article.
 It also must have secure access to the cluster instances – for example, an Azure VM that is located in the same resource group, network, and subnet where your cluster will reside.

 If creating a cloud-based VM for vfxt.py commands, you can use any instance type that can run a Linux operating system for command-line access; it does not need much processing power or storage.
 You can choose a general purpose A0 or A1 VM with HDD type disks.
 The VM should be created from the same subscription that you will use to create the cluster.